Aroy-Art/Aroy-Art-Site/content/blog/2024-07-23-cyberpunk-style-glitch-text-walkthrough.md

 ## Paths

-Build out a set of clip-paths (I wrote up a <a href="/tools/randomly-generated-clip-path/">generator util</a> for this project)
+Build out a set of clip-paths (I wrote up a [generator util](/tools/randomly-generated-clip-path/) for this project)

 **Example Path:**